zafatar/robopark/README.md

 }
 ```
 ##### 4.4.
 Retrieve a robot by its id.
-This endpoint will retrieve the list of children category based on a given category UUID.
+This endpoint will retrieve a robot by its id and return the robot object.

 | HTTP Method | Path |
 | ------ | ------ |